alsalafiyyah/alsalafiyyah.github.io/_muqolat/advice-about-earthquakes.md

 Therefore, we have to repent to Allah (Exalted be He) immediately on the occurrence of earthquakes, eclipses, fierce winds, and floods.
 We have also to supplicate to Him and ask Him to grant us well-being.
 Moreover, we must mention Him a lot and seek His forgiveness.
 As he (peace be upon him) said on observing Solar Eclipse: "**If you see such thing (i.e. solar eclipse) hasten to remember Allah, supplicate to Him and beg forgiveness from Him.**" [^2]

 It is desirable also to show mercy to the poor and the needy and to give them charity.
 The Prophet (peace be upon him) said: "**Show mercy to others and surely you will be shown mercy.
 The Compassionate One has mercy on those who are merciful.
-If you show mercy to those who are on the earth, He Who is in the heaven will show mercy to you." [^3] He (peace be upon him) said also: "Whoever is not merciful to others will not be treated mercifully.**" [^4]
+If you show mercy to those who are on the earth, He Who is in the heaven will show mercy to you." [^3]

+He (peace be upon him) said also: "**Whoever is not merciful to others will not be treated mercifully.**" [^4]

 It is reported that 'Umar ibn Abdul-Aziz (may Allah be merciful to him) used to write to his employees if there were earthquakes telling them to give charity.